 We provide educational resources for workers throughout our supply chain — from training on their rights under the law to free college classes in language skills, computers and other subjects.
-Many workers also have the opportunity to earn an associate’s or bachelor’s degree.
+Many workers also have the opportunity to earn a foundation or bachelor’s degree.

 Worker and manager training.

-Apple continues to expand professional and personal development opportunities for workers through our Supplier Employee Education and Development (SEED) program.
-This Apple-designed program offers workers classes in technical and software skills, life skills, social and environmental responsibility, language skills, management skills and engineering.
+Apple continues to expand professional and personal development opportunities for workers through our Supplier Employee Education and Development (SEED) programme.
+This Apple-designed programme offers workers classes in technical and software skills, life skills, social and environmental responsibility, language skills, management skills and engineering.
 In addition, we partner with universities to give workers quality education and access to advanced degrees.

-Since its beginnings in 2008, over 200,000 workers have participated in the SEED program.
-To reach even more workers, we’re expanding the program.
-We have now funded classrooms and degree programs in nine final assembly factories, and we have agreements in place for expansion with three second-tier suppliers.
-In addition, we have invested millions of dollars for computer equipment and tuition support since the program began.
+Since its beginnings in 2008, over 200,000 workers have participated in the SEED programme.
+To reach even more workers, we’re expanding the programme.
+We have now funded classrooms and degree programmes in nine final assembly factories, and we have agreements in place for expansion with three second-tier suppliers.
+In addition, we have invested millions of dollars in computer equipment and tuition funding since the programme began.

-Here’s what some Foxconn workers are saying about what they’re getting out of the degree programs.
+Here’s what some Foxconn workers are saying about what they’re getting out of the degree programmes.

 Niu Depo, Human Resources

 “Entering the factory straight after leaving school, I always dreamed about advanced education.
 I actually passed the National College Entrance Examination, but both my older brother and younger sister needed the chance at that time, so I decided to start working to support the family.
 SEED provides me resources and knowledge of different subjects, and I keep taking courses that are relevant to my job posts.
 I have taken courses in project management and am now on my way to finishing a degree in human resources, which is what I want to do for a living.”